A Survey of Deep Active Learning: Abstract

 \section{Abstract}

 Active learning (AL) attempts to maximize a model's performance gain while annotating the fewest samples possible.
 Deep learning (DL) is greedy for data and requires a large amount of data supply to optimize a massive number of parameters if the model is to learn how to extract high-quality features.
 In recent years, due to the rapid development of internet technology, we have entered an era of information abundance characterized by massive amounts of available data.
 As a result, DL has attracted significant attention from researchers and has been rapidly developed.
-Compared with DL, however, researchers have relatively low interest in AL. This is mainly because before the rise of DL, traditional machine learning requires relatively few labeled samples, meaning that early AL is rarely accorded the value it deserves.
-Although DL has made breakthroughs in various fields, most of this success is due to the large number of publicly available annotated datasets.
-However, the acquisition of a large number of high-quality annotated datasets consumes a lot of manpower, making it unfeasible in fields that require high levels of expertise (such as speech recognition, information extraction, medical images, etc.) Therefore, AL is gradually coming to receive the attention it is due.
+Compared with DL, however, researchers have a relatively low interest in AL. This is mainly because before the rise of DL, traditional machine learning requires relatively few labeled samples, meaning that early AL is rarely according the value it deserves.
+Although DL has made breakthroughs in various fields, most of this success is due to a large number of publicly available annotated datasets.
+However, the acquisition of a large number of high-quality annotated datasets consumes a lot of manpower, making it unfeasible in fields that require high levels of expertise (such as speech recognition, information extraction, medical images, etc.).
+Therefore, AL is gradually coming to receive the attention it is due.

-It is therefore natural to investigate whether AL can be used to reduce the cost of sample annotations, while retaining the powerful learning capabilities of DL.
-As a result of such investigations, deep active learning (DAL) has emerged.
-Although research on this topic is quite abundant, there has not yet been a comprehensive survey of DAL-related works; accordingly, this article aims to fill this gap.
+It is therefore natural to investigate whether AL can be used to reduce the cost of sample annotation while retaining the powerful learning capabilities of DL.
+As a result of such investigations, deep active learning (DeepAL) has emerged.
+Although research on this topic is quite abundant, there has not yet been a comprehensive survey of DeepAL-related works; accordingly, this article aims to fill this gap.
 We provide a formal classification method for the existing work, along with a comprehensive and systematic overview.
-In addition, we also analyze and summarize the development of DAL from an application perspective.
-Finally, we discuss the confusion and problems associated with DAL and provide some possible development directions.
+In addition, we also analyze and summarize the development of DeepAL from an application perspective.
+Finally, we discuss the confusion and problems associated with DeepAL and provide some possible development directions.

 \ccsdesc[500]{Computing methodologies ~Machine learning algorithms}

 \keywords{Deep Learning, Active Learning, Deep Active Learning.}